benjjvi/iTunesRPC-Remastered/README.md

 2. Album Artwork (limited due to discord API)
 3. Error Checking (is Discord open?
 If not, open it.
 Is iTunes playing anything? if not, clear rich presence)
 4. Rewind Support (before, rewinding wouldn't modify anything with the client, but now it changes the time left variable.)

+## Limitations
+1. Album Artwork has to be manually uploaded, and can only hold up to 298 images at a time (-2 for error and apple music image).